 Additionally, every Monday during the winter, camel races are held at the King Fahd International Stadium.

 The major international horseracing event is the King's Cup (formally, the Custodian of the Two Holy Mosques Cup), which usually takes place in February, and which is held at the King Abdulaziz racetrack at Janadriyah.
 Technically, there are two King's Cup races held, but while both are Group 1 events, one is open to thoroughbreds four years old and up, while the other is restricted to those bred in Saudi Arabia.
 Beyond the main King's Cup events, the racing season at Janadriyah runs from late September until April, with races taking place on Friday afternoons and evenings.
-For more information, see the Equestrian Club of Riyadh.
+For more information, see the Jockey Club of Saudi Arabia.

 Expatriate (Or Mostly Expatriate) Leagues, Federations, and Teams